 In honor of our 50 year anniversary, we are planning events highlighting our graduates, founding faculty, and exciting current student and faculty work.
 Make sure to check our Events Calendar or Facebook page often to stay up to date on the celebrations.

 Our first celebration event will be Sacred Breath Indigenous Writing and Storytelling virtual event on November 23, 2020.
 Our theme for this special event is family connections and will feature 2 indigenous children's book authors and an amazing local storyteller.
 We hope you'll join us for the fun.

 The American Indian Studies Department at the University of Washington advances and promotes knowledge integral to Native peoples through research, teaching, and community service.
-It is the largest and most comprehensive program of its kind in the Pacific Northwest.
+It is one of the largest and most comprehensive programs of its kind in the Pacific Northwest.

 American Indian Studies approaches its teaching and research from a decolonized, community based, and global perspective.
 American Indian Studies faculty and students strive to develop innovative theories and methodologies that increase knowledge about Indigenous Peoples and support the needs of Indigenous communities.
 The department promotes faculty and student exchange programs with institutions that are committed to a deeper understanding of Indigenous communities and Peoples throughout the world.